 In order to immerse the viewer in this stranger-than-fiction story, the film weaves together interviews with those who knew her best, dramatic reenactments, and never-seen-before archival footage.
 It also includes insight from a select group of Indian experts who provide context and give first-hand accounts of the story as it unfolds.
 Through these voices, the audience sees the wider relevance of Phoolan’s life to the problems faced by women and the poor today.

-Making this film has been a labor of love for the past 3 years.
-The good news is that we are 80% shot.
 Our multi-award winning team led by Hossein Fazeli and Jack Silberman, who collectively have received 100 awards for their films, is working around the clock to complete the film.

 Phoolan Devi was born in 1963 to a poor, low-caste family in an Indian village so small it doesn’t appear on any map.
 As a child, she experienced the theft of her family’s small plot of land, and physical and sexual violence when she tried to do something about it.